Apollounknowndev/worldgen-docs/docs/docs/dimensions/multi-noise/latest.md

 # Multi-Noise Biome Source

+{: .warning }
+This page is not complete yet.
+Some information may be worded poorly or completely omitted.

 The multi-noise system is used to place biomes at certain places of the world.
 The biome being placed is based on six inputs:

 * `continentalness`